 Blue cards for neighbourhood community centres

-Under the Working with Children (Risk Management and Screening) Act 2000 (the Act) you may require a blue card when working or volunteering with children in a neighbourhood community centre, based on the type, frequency and environment of the work carried out.
+You may need a blue card when working or volunteering with children in a neighbourhood community centre.
+This will depend on the type of work, if an exemption applies and the environment of the work carried out.

 - holding public community events such as fun runs or movie nights that include food vans or stalls